jimmac/blog.jimmac.eu/content/posts/2022-02-15-fugue-machine-on-the-m8/index.md

 +++
-title = "Fugue Machine on the M8" date = 2022-02-15
+title = "Fugue Machine on the M8" description = "A weeklybeats jam combining the Digitakt and M8 in a fugue-like sequence." date = 2022-02-15
 [taxonomies]
 tags = ["tracker", "synth", "dirtywaveM8", "digitakt", "elektron", "music"]